Academic Regulations

 APPEALS

-An Undergraduate student wishing to appeal a decision made by the Faculty through the recommendation of the Faculty’s Academic Appeals Committee should submit an appeal, in written form, to the University Governing Council via the Office of Appeals, Discipline and Faculty Grievances (ADFG).
+An undergraduate student wishing to appeal a decision made by the Faculty through the recommendation of the Faculty’s Academic Appeals Committee should submit an appeal, in written form, to the University Governing Council via the Office of Appeals, Discipline and Faculty Grievances (ADFG).

 • Students must first attempt to resolve the matter with the instructor or other person whose ruling is in question.

-• An Undergraduate student wishing to appeal a decision should submit an appeal in written form to the Faculty Academic Appeals Board via the Bachelor of Information academic advisor.
+• An undergraduate student wishing to appeal a decision should submit an appeal in written form to the Faculty Academic Appeals Board via the Bachelor of Information academic advisor.

-• A Graduate student wishing to appeal a decision should submit an appeal, in written form, to the Graduate Department Academic Appeals Committee (GDAAC).
+• A graduate student wishing to appeal a decision should submit an appeal, in written form, to the Graduate Department Academic Appeals Committee (GDAAC).

 • Students are eligible to submit an appeal within 8 weeks of the occurrence of the ruling they wish to appeal against.

-This Committee constitutes part of the overall academic appeals procedures available to Faculty of Information students at the University of Toronto.
+The Academic Appeals Committee constitutes part of the overall academic appeals procedures available to Faculty of Information students at the University of Toronto.
 The Committee is advisory to the Faculty Dean who is not bound by the Committee’s recommendation.

 Within the overall academic appeals procedure, this Academic Appeals Committee has a high level of discipline-specific academic expertise to judge the academic matters in an appeal.
 Therefore, this Committee plays a crucial role in the overall appeals procedure.
 This Committee may consider only academic matters.
 Decisions related to admission to an academic program, including admission to the doctoral program for current master’s students, are not subject to appeal.
-Issues relating to non-academic matters (for example, fees) are not to be considered by the Committee.
+Issues relating to non-academic matters (for example, fees) are not considered by the Committee.

 These guidelines will be made available to the Committee membership, and to all appellants.
 It is within the authority of the Dean to alter any of the procedures outlined herein, if circumstances warrant.
 However, members of the Committee and the appellant should be notified in writing as soon as possible of any changes in procedures and reasons for the changes.